 Spread of the corona virus in Burkina Faso

+The inhabitants of Burkina Faso are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of Burkina Faso are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By July 5th, 2020, 987 infected persons and 53 deaths have been reported in the country.
-The first confirmed infections were reported on March 10th, 2020, which is the date of the official notification.
+By October 26th, 2020, 2451 infected persons and 65 deaths have been reported in the country.
+The first confirmed infections were reported on March 11th, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on April 5th with 43 new infected persons.
+The country reached its peak so far on September 14th with 193 new infected persons.